 The kindergartens are named Olive (Zayit), Palm (Tamar) , Pomegranate (Rimon), Wheat (Hita), Fig (Te’ena) and Vine (Gefen).

 The large, central lobby area connects the kindergartens and the empowerment centre and functions as a play area with equipment that encourages physical activity and interaction.
 Wooden tractors, lakes, trees and other equipment refer to the life of an agricultural village.

-Our favorite area is the Palm kindergarten with its orange coloring derived from ripe dates, and its motifs referring to palm trees, oasis and camels.
-The little play huts provide nice cozy privacy and home-like details that encourage creative play. - Tuija Seipell.
+Our favourite area is the Palm kindergarten with its orange colouring derived from ripe dates, and its motifs referring to palm trees, oasis and camels.
+The little play huts provide nice cozy privacy and home-like details that encourage creative play. – Tuija Seipell.

 Images by Amit Geron